 All financial liabilities are recognized initially at fair value and, in the case of loans and borrowings, carried at amortized cost.
 This includes directly attributable transaction costs.
-Immatics only recognized accounts payable as other financial liabilities at amortized costs.
-The Group has not designated any financial liabilities upon initial recognition as fair value through profit or loss.
+The Company's financial liabilities include accounts payable, other current liabilities and warrant liabilities.
+Immatics recognized accounts payable and other current liabilities as other financial liabilities at amortized costs.